jlee55504/Local-library-project/README.md

      ```

 ## Usage
-Upon running the application, you'll be presented with a home screen and 3 links:
+<i style="color: blue;">Upon running the application, you'll be presented with a home screen and 3 links:</i>
   1. Overall Stats
   2. Stats by Book
   3. Stats by Account